varigence/docs/bimlflex/getting-started/initial-configuration.md

 Start the BimlFlex App and configure it to connect to the BimlFlex database that was created during the installation.

-The BimlFlex app allows easy metadata management and provides featrues such as metadata import and graphical Data Vault acceleration.
+The BimlFlex app allows easy metadata management and provides features such as metadata import and graphical Data Vault acceleration.

 The BimlFlex app has a connection to the BimlFlex Metadata database, the customer and the version.